yaseralnajjar/easy-llm-evals/README.md

 ## Data Files

-The HealthBench main dataset has been pre-downloaded to `data/2025-05-07-06-14-12_oss_eval.jsonl`.

-Other benchmarks load data from URLs by default, but can be downloaded locally using the justfile commands for better performance.
+All benchmarks load data from URLs by default, but can be downloaded locally using the justfile commands for better performance.

 ## Notes